ReQs1/tv-show/README.md

 - **React with TypeScript**: The application is developed using React.js with TypeScript, providing type safety and improved code maintainability.
 - **Tailwind CSS**: Tailwind CSS is utilized for styling, enabling rapid development and customization of UI components.
 - **Framer Motion**: Framer Motion is integrated for smooth animations, enhancing the overall user experience.

-## Live Preview

-Check out the live preview of ScreenSaga [here](https://tv-show-five.vercel.app).

-## Getting Started

-To run ScreenSaga locally on your machine, follow these steps:

-1. Clone this repository: `git clone https://github.com/ReQs1/tv-show.git`.
-2. Navigate to the project directory: `cd tv-show`.
-3. Install dependencies: `npm install`.
-4. Start the development server: `npm run dev`.

-## License

-This project is licensed under the MIT License.